Hi. My name is Tim, and I develop lifelong leaders.

 They are the people who understand what it means to take responsibility, develop relationships, and achieve results.

-I primarily work with student leaders.
-The experiences, teachable moments, and mistakes you encounter as a student leader can prepare you for all kinds of leadership opportunities in the future.
+The experiences, teachable moments, and mistakes you encounter each day can prepare you for all kinds of leadership opportunities in the future.
 Over the years, I’ve developed and shared my philosophy of lifelong leadership – leadership you nurture and grow every day of your life.

 On this site, you can drink leadership nitro out of a firehose.
-There’s resources, tools, and articles here to help you (both student leaders and those who work with them) make the most of your leadership growth opportunities.
+There’s resources, tools, and articles here to help you make the most of your leadership growth opportunities.

 Wondering where to start?
 Start with yourself!
 Then read this post and then this post.
 I try to post two or three articles each week on this site.
 My articles focus on personal growth, leadership development, and productivity.
 You can receive each post by email by clicking here or add me to your RSS reader by clicking here.